standard-things/esm/WHY_NEST_IMPORTS.md

 Why?
 Nested `import` statements still have string literal source identifiers, and still require symbols to be named individually.
-The only new behavior is that some nested `import` statements might never be evaluated.
-Because that question is difficult to answer at compile time, we have to assume the worst, and imagine that the `import` statement always executes.
+The only new behavior is that some nested `import` statements might not be evaluated at runtime.
+Because that question is difficult to answer at compile time, we have to assume the worst, and imagine that all `import` statements always execute.
 In other words, the potential use of an imported symbol is no different from the 100%-certain use of an imported symbol, as far as static analysis is concerned.

-Think about it: if you couldn't nest `import` statements, you would have to hoist them to the top level of the module anyway, where they would be guaranteed to execute, even when the module is not needed at runtime.
-What's the point of that?
+Think about it: if you couldn't nest `import` statements, you would have to hoist them to the top level of the module anyway, where they would be guaranteed to execute, even if it turns out the module is not needed at runtime.
+Static analysis only cares&mdash;and only *can* care&mdash;about the set of symbols that might possibly be imported by one module from another module, and that set is not affected by the placement of `import` statements.

 Finally, languages that are much more concerned with static analysis than JavaScript, such as Scala, somehow [get away with nesting